ngocmphan/bios643-analysis-reporting/README.md

 /analysis: The core technical hub of the project.

-/analysis/README.md: Refer to this file for specific instructions on data cleaning, merging logic, and script execution.
+/analysis/README-data-cleaning.md: Refer to this file for specific instructions on data cleaning, merging logic, and script execution.

-/analysis/scripts: Annotated R scripts for cleaning and statistical modeling.

-/analysis/output: Generated tables, figures, and summary statistics.
+/analysis/data-cleaning.R: Data cleaning script used to produce the cleaned data for further analysis.

 # Getting Started & Reproducibility
 1. Prerequisites